-Since 2014, Chiesi Foundation supports "Partners in Care - Optimizing Asthma & COPD Diagnosis and Chronic Disease Management in Guyana”, a medical training project in the field of pulmonology.
-The project focuses on the development of specific clinical skills for the diagnosis and management of chronic respiratory diseases, such as asthma and chronic obstructive pulmonary disease (COPD), through the use of spirometry.
+Starting from 2014, Chiesi Foundation supports the three-year project “Partners in care – Optimizing Asthma & COPD Diagnosis and Chronic Disease Management in Guyana”, a medical training project in the pneumology field focused on the development of specific clinical skills for the management of respiratory diseases chronic, with particular reference to asthma and chronic obstructive pulmonary disease (COPD).

-The project is coordinated and managed by Prof. Robert Levy from the University of British Columbia in Vancouver, in collaboration with the British Columbia Lung Association..
+The project is coordinated by Prof. Robert Levy of the University of British Columbia, in collaboration with the British Columbia Lung Association.

 Introduction of diagnostic and monitoring tools including the spirometer.